Xan0GDI/rubber-ducky-wallpaper-changer/readme.md

 you need to encode the script for it to work... for encoding use https://payloadstudio.hak5.org/community/

 and don´t forget to use the "german" keyboard layout if you are using this on german computers...

+- EVERYTHING IS FOR EDUCATIONAL PURPOSES ONLY!
+I AM NOT RESPONSIBLE FOR ANY DAMAGES!